olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 ---

-So far, we'd been manually building our documentation files locally, then pushing the output `html` to `GitHub Pages` to host it.
-In this section, we will learn how to automate this process using `GitHub Actions`. `GitHub Actions` allow `GitHub` users to automatically execute workflows.
+So far, we've been manually building our documentation files locally, then pushing the output `html` to GitHub Pages to host it.
+In this section, we will learn how to automate this process using GitHub Actions.
+GitHub Actions allow GitHub users to automatically execute workflows.
 We can use this to automate building and deploying new versions of our documentation.

 ## Creating a simple GitHub Action

-First, let's build a simple `GitHub Actions` workflow to understand how it works.
+First, let's build a simple GitHub Actions workflow to understand how it works.
 Let's create a workflow that prints "Hello, World!" when a commit is pushed to `main`:

 From your repo's root, create a new file `.github/workflows/hello.yaml` with the following